-The late 1986 triple-album was submitted to Warner Bros. for release, but they felt the album would be more effective if condensed to a double or even single album; seven of the tracks were removed, and with some additions and variations, the work eventually evolved into Prince’s next album release (eventually under his own name), Sign O’ The Times.
+The late 1986 project was submitted to Warner Bros. for release, but they felt the album would be more effective if condensed; seven of the tracks were removed, and with some additions and variations, the work eventually evolved into Prince’s next album release (under his own name), Sign O’ The Times.
 The differences are substantial enough, however, that the album deserves its own entry here.

-The Camille album sequence, compiled only 25 days before the Crystal Ball triple album as submitted to Warner Bros., shares seven of the eight tracks with Crystal Ball: Rebirth Of The Flesh, Housequake, If I Was Your Girlfriend, Rockhard In A Funky Place, Strange Relationship, Shockadelica and Good Love (only Feel U Up was not included).
+The Camille album sequence, compiled only three and a half weeks earlier than the only known configuration of Crystal Ball, and since both shared the artist credit Camille, Crystal Ball can be seen as an extension of the original Camille album.
+Seven of the eight tracks on Camille were included on Crystal Ball: Rebirth Of The Flesh, Housequake, If I Was Your Girlfriend, Rockhard In A Funky Place, Strange Relationship, Shockadelica and Good Love.
+Only Feel U Up was not included.

-These would have all been included in the same form as planned for the Camille album.
+These seven tracks would have all been included in the same form, and therefor same length as planned for the Camille album.
 In addition, several tracks from the Dream Factory album were included: The Ballad Of Dorothy Parker, It, Starfish And Coffee, Slow Love, Hot Thing, Crystal Ball, I Could Never Take The Place Of Your Man, Sign O’ The Times and The Cross.

-Unlike the Dream Factory album, which initially included alternate versions of tracks, later released in different form, most tracks would have been included on Crystal Ball in the same form as eventually released on Sign O’ The Times. there were some minor exceptions, however: If I Was Your Girlfriend omitted the prelude, which was recorded at a later date (the version began in the same way as the single edit, with the drum on the 'two' beat); additionally, Play In The Sunshine segued differently from Rebirth Of The Flesh than it does from Sign O’ The Times on its official release.
+Unlike the Dream Factory album, which included alternate, unreleased versions of many tracks, all tracks would have been included in the same form as released on Sign O’ The Times, with some minor exceptions: If I Was Your Girlfriend omitted the prelude, which was recorded at a later date (the version began in the same way as the single edit, with the drum on the 'two' beat); additionally, Play In The Sunshine segued differently from Rebirth Of The Flesh than it does from Sign O’ The Times on its official release.

 The album features Prince in disguise as Camille on all vocals and instruments, with saxophone by Eric Leeds and trumpet by Atlanta Bliss on some tracks.
 Wendy Melvoin, Lisa Coleman and Susannah Melvoin also appear on several tracks, although Wendy Melvoin and Lisa Coleman’s contributions were somewhat buried in the mix after their departure from Prince’s band.
 The full Revolution band appears on the track It’s Gonna Be A Beautiful Night, which uses a live recording by the band as its basis.
 And also features Sheila E. and Jill Jones.

-When the project was developed into Sign O’ The Times (in late December 1986), 15 of the 22 tracks were kept from Crystal Ball; only U Got The Look was a new addition, recorded in late December 1986.
+When the project was developed into Sign O’ The Times (in late December 1986), 15 of the 22 tracks were kept; only U Got The Look was a new addition, recorded in late December 1986.